Today I am thrilled to have a success story interview with author Patricia Bossano.

-Behind every existential shift in my life there has been a key event: leaving my parents’ home and country, becoming a mom, going through a divorce, letting go of an important job, etc., and what those events have had in common is that they all tested my ability to handle what life throws at me.
+Behind every existential shift in my life there has been a critical event: leaving my parents’ home and country, becoming a mom, going through a divorce, letting go of an outstanding job, etc., and what those events have had in common is that they all tested my ability to handle what life throws at me.

-All that testing must be for the purpose of getting to know myself, right?
-And if the purpose of life is ‘knowing myself’ then I must also accept that ‘defining’ myself is part of the process.
+All that testing must be to get to know myself, right?
+And if the meaning of life is ‘knowing myself’ then I must also accept that ‘defining’ myself is part of the process.

-I believe that writing philosophical fictions not only broadens self-knowledge, but it continues to shape me, making a successful lifer out of me.
+I believe that writing philosophical fiction not only broadens self-knowledge, but it continues to shape me, making a successful lifer out of me.